flight505/pastemax/README.md

 4. Push to the branch: `git push origin feature/amazing-feature`
 5. Open a Pull Request

+For detailed guidance on our feature branch workflow, see [Branch Workflow Guide](docs/branch_workflow.md).

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.